What does a Loan Servicing Specialist do?

 - Job stability: The demand for loan servicing specialists remains steady.

-- Clear career progression: Opportunities exist for advancement to managerial roles.
+- Clear career progression: Opportunities for advancement to management roles.

-- Skill development: This role enhances skills in customer service, communication, and financial management.
+- Skill development: Gain skills in customer service, financial management, and compliance.

 - Cons: